 The Bible explains how this enabling faith acts as a bridge into the unseen spirit realm of God, “Faith is the evidence of things we cannot see” (Heb.11:1).
 What we cannot see is spiritual and cannot be detected by the five physical senses.
 There are physical things that are unseen but detectable by the senses, like the wind, gravity, human thoughts, etc. But the divine realm where God dwells is totally different.
 This is the realm of the Creator of all things known and unknown, of things seen and unseen, who holds all power and who chose to have a relationship with humankind whom He created in His image and likeness.
 (Gen.1:26-27; John 15:16)

 Humans can only enter into a Loving relationship with the Triune God when they can prove the reality of His existence, and that His care and Love is equally real.
 So, God has left humans with many Promises as proof of His grace and care.
-The Bible states unequivocally, “God can be trusted to keep His Promise” (Heb.10:23, NLT).
+(1 Pet.5:7) The Bible states unequivocally, “God can be trusted to keep His Promise” (Heb.10:23, NLT).
 (I will delve deeper into God’s Promises in another aspect of faith later in this post).
-What pleases God is when humans rely upon Him for their well-being, both spiritual and physical.
-Peter said this, “And because of His glory and excellence, He has given us great and precious Promises.
-These are the Promises that enable you to share His divine nature and escape the world’s corruption caused by human desires” (2 Pet.1:4).
-All of that begins with faith, for without faith we left with doubt.
+What pleases God is when humans rely upon Him for their well-being, both spiritually and physically.

 We see the three ascents through His Trinitarian life unfolding in the life of humans as follows: